Gre3nLioN/minesweeper-API/README.md

 - Write README + Deploy github page

 ## Why lambdas
 I wanted to test a full serverless aplication and I tought this was a good oportinity to try it, also I didn't want to setup an ec2 instance + codeDeploy which requires time and in this case I didn't have it.

+## Why lambdas
+Easy to setup, fast and simple, no hosting required.

 # How to run
 - Go to each lambda folder and run (having aws already setuped)